 There’s no end to the troubling things that occur at egg farms.
 Luckily, the truth is out there for anyone who cares to look.

 Undercover investigators gone into egg farms all around the world, emerging with videos exposing all sorts of egregious animal welfare violations.
 They’ve posted videos taken at hatcheries, battery cage operations, cage-free farms, and at organic or purportedly free-range egg farms.
 They’ve also filmed abuses inflicted onto hens during forced molting and at slaughter.

-Collectively, these videos tell the same story: the egg industry is wholly unwilling to offer even the most minimally acceptable levels of animal care.
-Commercially raised hens endure shocking degrees confinement and a lifetime of appalling conditions.
+Collectively, these videos tell the same story: the egg industry is wholly unwilling to provide even the most minimally acceptable levels of animal care.
+Commercially-raised hens endure shocking degrees confinement and a lifetime of appalling conditions.

 Welfare Shortcomings of Cage-Free and Free-Range Eggs

 Since battery cages are grotesquely inhumane, they’ve been outlawed by the European Union as well as several U.S. states.
-And the EU plans to ban cages of any sort of farming by 2027.
+And the EU plans an outright ban on caging any sort of farm animal by 2027.